discretize/discretize-guides/fractals/shattered-observatory/index.md

 If your damage is particular high use <Skill name="Firestorm"/> in phase 2, to have <Skill name="Lightning Storm"/> ready in phase 3.

 Advanced groups can let the second _Corporeal Reassignment_ trigger and gg the third to save time.
 But if you failed the first nuke always make sure to kill the second _Temporal Anomaly_.
 Also sometimes there are communication issues, so if you have the third _Corporeal Reassignment_ always check if someone killed the _Temporal Anomaly_, before killing yourself.

-**Normal**

-If your group damage is low you can use <Skill id="5501"/> two times per phase, pre-cast the first one in the middle in <Skill id="5495" disableText/>/<Skill id="5492" disableText/>. **Always** place at least a <Skill id="5548"/> on the _Temporaly Anomaly_ before using `Nova Launch` to Artsariiv.
-You can already attune to <Skill id="5494"/> at the _Temporaly Anomaly_ and burst it with <Skill id="41125"/> before continuing with <Skill id="5737"/> on Artsariiv.

-**crowd control Consumables are strongly recommended for this encounter.**

-In the first phase three <Item id="8749"/>s or one <Item id="8749"/> and a <Item id="8664"/> break a clones Defiance bar.
-In the second phase one <Item id="8664"/> or two <Item id="8749"/>s break a clones Defiance bar.
-The reason you want the consumables for fast crowd control is this: If your crowd control phase is fast enough, your boons will still be up when Artsariiv becomes vulnerable again, leading to much higher damage, shorter fights and less chance to wipe to bad instabilites.

-So use `Nova Launch` to either your assigned clone or the clone no is at and break its Defiance bar fast.
-Switch to <Skill id="5495" disableText/>/<Skill id="5492" disableText/> and pre cast in the middle <Skill id="5528"/>, <Skill id="5501"/>, <Skill id="5492" disableText/>/<Skill id="5495" disableText/>, <Skill id="5548"/>, <Skill id="43762"/> and so on (If your <Specialization name="Chronomancer"/> is daydreaming and you have no <Boon name="Quickness"/> skip <Skill id="5501"/> unless you were very fast in the middle).

-Also keep in mind if you do not go for the nuke in phase one that this is the first boss where you can use the `Nova Launch` to get all <Skill id="5697"/> in the bosses hitbox.
 </Tab>

 <Tab specialization="druid">